Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

 ## Long-running operation (LRO) customization

- API operations that can take longer to complete are often represented as long-running operations (LRO). azure-core provides LROPoller (and AsyncLROPoller) protocols that give users access to the LRO and expose methods to interact with them such as waiting until the operation reaches a terminal state, checking its status, or providing a callback to do work on the final result when it is ready.
+ API operations that can take longer to complete are often represented as long-running operations (LRO). `azure-core` provides `LROPoller` (and `AsyncLROPoller`) protocols that give users access to the LRO and expose methods to interact with them such as waiting until the operation reaches a terminal state, checking its status, or providing a callback to do work on the final result when it is ready.
 If the LRO follows the guidelines, it's likely that the generated client library code should _just work_.
  In cases where the LRO diverges from the guidelines, you may need to customize your code to achieve the desired scenario.

  There are 3 options to customize the logic for our LROs.

- 1) LRO algorithm/strategies - OperationResourcePolling, LocationPolling, StatusCheckPolling
+ 1) LRO algorithm/strategies - `OperationResourcePolling`, `LocationPolling`, `StatusCheckPolling`
     - You need to customize the polling strategy
- 2) Polling method - LROBasePolling/AsyncLROBasePolling
+ 2) Polling method - `LROBasePolling`/`AsyncLROBasePolling`
     - You need to customize the polling loop
- 3) Poller - LROPoller/AsyncLROPoller
+ 3) Poller - `LROPoller`/`AsyncLROPoller`
     - You need to customize the public interface of the poller

 ### LRO algorithm/strategies - OperationResourcePolling, LocationPolling, StatusCheckPolling

-`azure.core.polling` provides three built-in strategies for polling - OperationResourcePolling, LocationPolling, and StatusCheckPolling.
+`azure.core.polling` provides three built-in strategies for polling - `OperationResourcePolling`, `LocationPolling`, and `StatusCheckPolling`.
 The type of polling needed will be determined automatically, unless otherwise changed by the client developer.
-If the LRO is determined not to fit OperationResourcePolling or LocationPolling, StatusCheckPolling serves as a fallback strategy which will not perform polling, but instead return a successful response for a 2xx.
+If the LRO is determined not to fit `OperationResourcePolling` or `LocationPolling`, `StatusCheckPolling` serves as a fallback strategy which will not perform polling, but instead return a successful response for a 2xx.

 If you need to customize the polling strategy, choose a polling algorithm that closely represents what you need to do or create your own that inherits from `azure.core.polling.LongRunningOperation` and implements the necessary methods.

-For our purposes, let's say that OperationResourcePolling closely resembles what the service does, but we need to account for a non-standard status.
+For our purposes, let's say that `OperationResourcePolling` closely resembles what the service does, but we need to account for a non-standard status.

 Example: Raise exception for a non-standard status that is returned via the initial POST call - "ValidationFailed".